 On-going assessment is an integral aspect of day-to-day learning, informing planning and enabling staff to support every child in making progress across the curriculum.
-Data is collated half termly giving us useful information about trends across the school.
+Data is collated termly giving us useful information about trends across the school.

 At the end of Reception and Year 2 the data is submitted nationally.